USS John S. McCain Conducts Routine Patrol of South China Sea

-SOUTH CHINA SEA (Dec.
-30, 2016) Sailors aboard the Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56) watch as the ship pulls alongside the Military Sealift Command (MSC) Dry Cargo and Ammunition ship USNS Washington Chambers (T-AKE 11) to conduct a replenishment-at-sea.
+SOUTH CHINA SEA (Jan.
+6, 2017) Damage Controlman Fireman Harley W. Peterson practices rigging a Ram Fan to desmoke a space aboard the Arleigh Burke-class guided-missile destroyer USS John S. McCain (DDG 56).
 McCain is on patrol in the South China Sea supporting security and stability in the Indo-Asia-Pacific region.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class James Vazquez/Released)

 |Date Taken: